 - What’s the deal?

-7 most common reasons your debit card gets declined and how to avoid them
+7 common reasons your debit card gets declined and how to avoid them

-1. Insufficient balance
+1. Insufficient funds

 In some cases, overdraft protection is available.
 For example, NBKC Bank offers $0 overdraft fees.
 However, in most cases, you have to pay a fee.
 You can choose to deny transactions that would cause an overdraft.
 Apply for a credit line to cover overdrafts or allow overdrafts with a 24-hour period to bring the account balance back to zero without a fee.

-2. Maximum limit exceeded
+2. Daily spending limit exceeded

 3. Suspected fraud

 Also, make sure your bank offers solid fraud protection features.
 Chime Bank, for example, sends daily balance notifications and instant transaction alerts anytime your Chime debit card is used.

 5. Expired card